crowdsecurity/crowdsec-docs/crowdsec-docs/docs/scenarios/format.md

 A positive integer representing the bucket capacity.
 If there are more than `capacity` item in the bucket, it will overflow.
+Should be set to `-1` in most situations for `conditional` buckets.

 ---
 ### `leakspeed`